 The Project Topic.
 To have the project topic approved, the student will submit a D.Min.
 Applied Research Project Topic Approval Form (TAF) to the Dean of D.Min Studies.
 If approved, the Dean will appoint an Advisor and a Reader to the project.
-The TAF must be submitted by March 15 of the year preceding graduation.
+The TAF must be submitted by March 15 of the year preceding graduation, before the student enrolls in the DM-990 Ministry Project I course.
 For example, the student who wishes to graduate in May 2018 should submit the form no later than March 15, 2017.
 Failure to secure approval may result in the postponement of graduation.

 Registration.
-Once the TAF is approved, the student must register for DM 990 Doctoral Project I and pay 100% of the registration fees/tuition no later than April 15th.
+Once the TAF is approved, the student must register for DM 990 Doctoral Project I and pay 100% of the registration fees/tuition.
 This is done by using the standard Registration Form found on the seminary website.

-The tuition fee for DM 991 Doctoral Project II should be paid in full no later than January 15 of the following year.
+The tuition fee for DM 991 Doctoral Project II should be paid in full as well.